pkurogerjs/sigcomm_2019/workshop-neat.md

 - Internetworking frameworks for deterministic multi-access edge applications
 - Maximizing link utilization for high-throughput applications
 - Architecture and protocols for reliable packet delivery
-- Network security and privacy issues in Industrial and Tactile internet
+- Network security and privacy issues in Industrial and Tactile interne
 - Resource allocation mechanisms deterministic and reliable data transmission
 - Requirements and challenges in Holographic type communications
 - Networking requirements and challenges of VR/AR